 You’re not alone.
 However, you can become far more effective when you outsource everything you don’t absolutely HAVE to be involved with.
 Plus, there are some tasks that — sorry — someone else could be doing much better — as challenging as that can be to admit to yourself.

 Here are three keys to make sure that delegating part of your work is as painless as possible.

 These are the things that you don’t really want to do, but are scared to let go of.
 Some examples might include work-related minutia, like posting to social media, filtering emails, and tracking your business expenses.

-Others tasks might be more personal, like doing grocery shopping or purchasing and sending out gifts to friends and family at the holidays.
+Others tasks might be more personal, like doing grocery shopping.
 Now, if grocery shopping is what makes your whole world sing, by all means, keep doing it.
 I get it.
 Who can resist getting you door dinged in the parking lot at the grocery, crying babies, and seeing your neighbor who always has a lot of time for a chat?

 However, if it’s a task that can be outsourced to a virtual assistant or automated without you having to take a look-over and approve it every time, then it’s a good one to release control of.

 If it’s something that you know you’re going to be absolutely livid about if it’s not done exactly the way that you would have done it — or the way you have done it forever, then that one is off the list of your “assistant” giveaways.